 - What are your own needs?

-- What else do I need to know about them.
+- What else do I need to know about these folks?

 A. Referrals